josephchenhk/qtrader_strategies/README.md

 ---
 author: Joseph Chen\
-date: Oct 4th, 2022
+date: Jan 24th, 2023
 ---

-This demo will show how to build practical strateqies (e.g., pairs trading) from scratch in the framework of [`QTrader`](https://github.com/josephchenhk/qtrader).
+This repo will show how to build practical strateqies (e.g., pairs trading) from scratch in the framework of [`QTrader`](https://github.com/josephchenhk/qtrader).